RavenGrappling/RavenGrappling.github.io/faq.md

       <div id="faq-about-body-5" class="accordion-collapse collapse" aria-labelledby="faq-about-header-5" data-bs-parent="#faq-about">
         <div class="accordion-body">
           <p>
-            Gi or commonly referred to as Kimono, is when you wear the traditional uniform, which consists of a jacket, pants and a ranked belt.
+            Gi is when you wear the traditional uniform, which consists of a jacket, pants and a ranked belt.
           </p>
           <p>
-            No-Gi is when a practitioner wears a rashguard/t-shirt and shorts, without a belt showing their rank.
+            No-Gi is when you wear a rashguard/t-shirt and shorts, without a belt showing a rank.
           </p>
           <p>
             When it comes to practice, the fundamental movements are the same for both.
 However, the amount of techniques and the way they are performed can have different variations.